robinagandhi/swa/slides/lecture-6/include/metrics-and-measures.md

 ---
 class: middle
-# Why define Metrics?
+# Why define .red[Metrics]?
 Context: The engineered artifacts are too complex to be fully understood, but there is a desire to reduce risk
-- Understand the performance of an engineering activity or diagnose issues
+- Understand the performance or diagnose issues
 - Quantify a problem/solution/trustworthiness attribute
-- Support discussion making, simulation and inquiry
+- Support discussion, simulation or inquiry
-- Put the focus on claims/goals/outcomes,
+- Focus on claims/goals/outcomes

 ???

 ---
 class: middle
-# Characteristics of a good Metric?
+# Characteristics of a good .red[Metric]?
 - Easy to explain
 - Consistently measured
 - Cheap to gather